 OR WAIT null SECS

-LCGC, the leading resource for separation scientists, is proud to announce that Paul Haddad and Erik L. Regalado are the winners of the 14th annual LCGC Lifetime Achievement and Emerging Leader in Chromatography Awards, respectively.
-Haddad and Regalado will be honored in a symposium as part of the technical program at the Pittcon 2021 virtual conference in March 2021.
+LCGC, the leading resource for separation scientists, is proud to announce that Barry L. Karger and James P. Grinias are the winners of the 15th annual LCGC Lifetime Achievement and Emerging Leader in Chromatography Awards, respectively.
+Karger and Grinias will be honored in a symposium as part of the technical program at the Pittcon 2022 conference in March 2022.

 The Lifetime Achievement Award